Menu Close

 Shelter services are available regardless of gender, but may be offered at an alternate site.

-One tactic an abuser may use against a victim is isolation – limiting their sources of companionship.
-Often, one of the few remaining sources of companionship a victim finds is with their pet.
+One tactic an abusive person may use against a survivor is isolation – limiting their sources of companionship.
+Often, one of the few remaining sources of companionship a survivor finds is with their pet.

-Abusers may take this close relationship between the victim and their pet and exploit it, inflicting harm upon the animal and, in many ways, upon the victim, too.
-This is why between one-fifth to one-half of victims delay leaving abusive situations – because there are barriers to bringing their pets along with them.
+Abusive people may take this close relationship between the survivor and their pet and exploit it, inflicting harm upon the animal and, in many ways, upon the survivor, too.
+This is why between one-fifth to one-half of survivors delay leaving abusive situations – because there are barriers to bringing their pets along with them.

-To help reduce this avoidable risk, in some instances, Hope Center can access funds to shelter pets at a local kennel so that victims need not fear leaving their pets with their abuser.
+To help reduce this avoidable risk, Hope Center has a pet kennel on-site at our safe house so that survivors fleeing abusive situations in our sheltering facility need not fear leaving their pets with the person doing them harm.

 Longer-Term Housing